Last Volunteer Musings

 I was not sure what to expect when I got home.
 I knew it would be great to see Rod.
 Hug Rod.
 Catch up with Rod.
 Laugh with Rod.
 If there was one thing I missed while I was gone it was Rod.
 I did without chicken, sushi, popcorn, dark nights, drying my clothes, grocery shopping, paying bills, driving, television and many other things.
 But I missed my man.
 This part of my homecoming was very good.

 The part of being back home that has caught me by surprise is trying shift into my schedule again.
-It think it’s hard because I don’t remember what my schedule was.
+I think it’s hard because I don’t remember what my schedule was.
 For three months my days were all planned.
-Each day had it’s individual make up but every Sunday or Wednesday followed the same pattern as every other Sunday or Wednesday.
+Each day had it’s individual make up.
+Every Sunday or Wednesday followed the same pattern as every other Sunday or Wednesday.
 If it was Friday I woke went to service (several times lead service), waved the guests off at the jetty, went to the weekly huddle, deep cleaned the kitchen, put out staff lunch, cleaned some more, took a nap, went back to the abbey for whatever volley silliness we were doing for dinner, and then fell asleep after reading a little.

-This is not to say that the days were boring because they were predictable, far from it.
+This is not to say that the days were boring just because they were predictable, far from it.
 There were always surprises.
 The menu of food changed.
 The guests we served changed.
 The music at services changed.
 The weather really changed.
 And I have changed.
 I lived in community with all the fun and hassle that brings.
 It was a very good discipline.

 What I am finding now that I am home is I have to plan all my own time.
 There are many things I want to do: organize my art room, try lots of abbey recipes on a smaller scale, reconnect with friends, join yoga class again, write letters to friends I’ve made, etc. The list goes on and on.
 Where do I start?
 Is there a plan?
 Not really.
 I want to do it all at once.
-Many days i get stuck and just read a book.
+Many days I get stuck and just read a book.
 There are too many decisions to make.

 I am being gentle with myself and searching for a new rhythm.
 It will come.
 Right now, only having been home a week, I am still in limbo.
 I think of Iona daily and I know just what they are all up to…see paragraph three, predictable days, remember.
 But I am not a part of their days anymore.
 I am inching toward home and a new balance.